sphinx-doc/sphinx/Doc-3k/library/zipimport.rst

 .. class:: zipimporter

    The class for importing ZIP files.
-See "zipimporter Objects" (section :ref:`zipimporter-objects`) for constructor details.
+See section :ref:`zipimporter-objects` for constructor details.

 .. seealso::